Jeemu/simple-keyword-search-engine/README.md

-# simple-keyword-search-engine
+# simple-web-scraping-engine
 #myLearningNode<br>
-A simple search engine to search for keyword appearance in a given website
+A simple scraping engine to search for keyword appearance in a given web page